-Knowing what to do if your large goods vehicle (LGV) breaks down is important to help keep you and other road users safe, and to help get your vehicle recovered as soon as possible.
+Knowing what to do if your heavy goods vehicle (HGV) breaks down is important to help keep you and other road users safe, and to help get your vehicle recovered as soon as possible.

 If you’re driving when your vehicle breaks down, brake as gently as possible and pull over to the left side of the road as far as you can but do not park on the pavement.
 If the problem affects your control of the vehicle,

 - try to keep in a straight line by holding the steering wheel firmly

 - steer gently to the side of the road as you slow down.

 Tyre failures and blow-outs can make steering difficult, especially if it’s a front tyre.
 Stop as soon as you can do so safely to avoid further damage to the vehicle and to avoid leaving debris on the road, which would be dangerous to other road users.

 - keep a firm hold on the steering wheel